Pork Souvlaki with Cucumber Pineapple Salsa uses locally sourced pork and fresh produce to create a memorable meal!

 We like to prepare the pork the night before we plan on cooking it.
-The marinade is quick to make, pour into a plastic bag with your pork, seal and leave in the fridge until ready to cook.
+The marinade comes together quickly, is poured into a plastic bag with your pork, sealed and left in the fridge until ready to cook.

-The rest comes together quickly making this another great meal for a busy weekday night or a causal weekend get together.
-If you prefer less fat in your pork choose a loin or tenderloin.
+Make the salsa a couple hours before you plan on eating to allow time for the flavours to marry.
+It’s a great meal for a busy weekday night or a causal weekend get together.
+If you prefer less fat in your pork choose pork loin or tenderloin.
 But really, there is flavour in the fat as it melts into the meat while cooking.

-Sunterra Farms is a large conventional pork producer in Alberta, with its own processing plant, and retails through its own stores in Alberta.
-Sunterra also produces a small number of Berkshire pigs for export to Japan.
+Sunterra Farms is a large conventional pork producer in Alberta, with its own processing plant.
+They retail their products through the stores they have in Alberta and Sunterra produces a small number of Berkshire pigs for export to Japan.

-- Sunterra’s pigs are fed grain and barley.
+- Sunterra’s pigs are grain and barley fed.
 This results in a different texture and whiter fat cap than corn fed pigs.

 We are working in collaboration with Sunterra Market and they have provided the ingredients for this recipe.
 All opinions, views expressed and recipe development are, as always, my own.